-My interest in movement, specifically principles underpinning dance technique and creativity, inspired me to explore several somatic methods including the Alexander Technique and the Feldenkrais Method, for which I completed the teacher training.
+Jacqui recently returned to Canberra after working in tertiary dance education in Sydney.
+Her interest in movement, specifically principles underpinning dance technique and creativity, have inspired her to explore several somatic methods including the Alexander Technique and the Feldenkrais Method, for which she completed the teacher training.

-I’ve just started teaching dance to people with Parkinson’s disease and people with dementia.
+I’ve been teaching dance to people with Parkinson’s disease and people with dementia.
 Each class is an inspiration as I watch people finding joy through movement.